Guilt-less Desserts & Treats for your Family

 - Place softened dates in a blender and purée.

-- In a sealable container place the dried fruit, port, golden syrup and puréed dates.
+- In a sealable container place the dried fruit, port, golden syrup and puréed dates (including the date water).

 - Stir the contents of the container and place the lid on tightly.